 Most public parks don’t allow dogs so that’s a very big downfall.
 If it’s a smaller, local park you are more likely to be allowed to access it.
 If it’s a grandiose place, meticulously looked after, most likely you won’t get in.
 Lumpini is a no-no, I tried.

 Some owners do clean after their pooches, others don’t.
 I always have small plastic bags with me.
 Perhaps in the future, more dogs are allowed in parks if Thais realise that owners clean after their dogs.

 Decor do Hostel

-If you do not require luxury and are happy with more modest accommodation (and hence, reasonable price) this might be it.
+Decor do Hostel might be one of the best pet-friendy hotels in Bangkok if you wish to remain economical.
 The rooms are quite basic and hence, the prices are reasonable.
-The bathroom could’ve used some upkeep.
+The bathroom could’ve used some upkeep if I’m honest.
 Then again, I’m used to all this so a couple nights in a humble abode is ok to me.

 The good thing is that you can cook there yourself because they have a kitchen in the common area.
 A very modest breakfast is included, tea/coffee, toast, jam -type.
 If you want to enjoy your breakfast here, perhaps buy a yogurt and some fruits from a nearby supermarket to make it a proper brekkie.